Sauna: Finland and Estonia

 A sauna session can be a social affair in which the participants disrobe and sit or recline in temperatures typically between 70 and 100 C. This induces relaxation and promotes sweating.
 People use a bundle of birch twigs with fresh leaves (Finnish: vihta or vasta; Estonian: viht), to slap the skin and create further stimulation of the pores and cells.

-The sauna is an important part of daily life, and families bathe together in the home sauna.
+In Finland and Estonia, the sauna is an important part of daily life, and families bathe together in the home sauna.
 There are at least 2 million saunas in Finland according to official registers.
 The Finnish Sauna Society believes the number can be as high as 3.2 million saunas (population 5.5 million).
 Many Finns take at least one a week, and much more when they visit their summer cottage in the countryside.
 Here the pattern of life tends to revolve around the sauna, and a nearby lake used for cooling off.